9-FS/nhentai_archivist/readme.txt

-Enter nHentai ID to download and convert to PDF.
+Choose hentai by nHentai ID to download and convert to PDF.
 You can either load ID from "./downloadme.txt" seperated by linebreaks or directly enter ID into the console separated by spaces.

+I'm happy about anyone who finds my software useful and I don't mind if you use my source code for your own projects, but give credit where credit is due.
+I for example copied some functions from https://github.com/TacoAnime69/nh-pdf-downloader for the core functionality, like some of the HTML scraping and the conversion to PDF.
+I'd be happy about a similar shoutout in your projects.
+Happy downloading~